General Theory for Group Resetting with Application to Avoidance: Stochastic simulations

-{B\arabic{equation}} \textit{Appendix B: Stochastic simulations} ---We generate trajectories using the Euler-Maruyama method~\cite{kloeden1992stochastic,gardiner2009stochastic}.
-When we simulate the positions $(x_1, x_2, \cdots, x_n)$ of $n$ particles, we reset with probability $rdt$ for every time step $dt$.
-If a resetting event occurs, we relocate all the particles to $X=\max(x_1,x_2,\cdots,x_n)$ simultaneously.
-Otherwise, each position is independently updated with
+{B\arabic{equation}} We generate trajectories using the Euler-Maruyama method~\cite{kloeden1992stochastic,gardiner2009stochastic}.
+At each time step of size $dt$, the positions $(x_1, x_2, \ldots, x_n)$ of $n$ particles are reset with probability $r dt$.
+When a reset occurs, all particles are relocated simultaneously to $X=\max(x_1,x_2,\ldots,x_n)$.
+Otherwise, the particles evolve independently according to